Best mattresses for college students in 2025: 5 beds that make the grade

 -

-The organic Nolah Natural 11 mattress is an eco-friendly latex mattress with a durable build and a bouncy comfort.
-The US-made mattress combines two layers of latex foam with recycled steel coils for a responsive feel that is easy to move around on.
-If you're a combination sleep who likes to change position in the night, the Natural 11 supports your movements while maintaining pressure relief.
+The organic Nolah Natural 11 mattress is an eco-friendly latex mattress with a durable build and bouncy comfort.
+This US-made mattress combines two layers of latex foam with recycled steel coils for a responsive feel that is easy to move around on.
+If you're a combination sleeper, the Natural 11 will support your movements while maintaining pressure relief.

-We rated the Natural 11 Mattress a seven out of 10 on the firmness scale, due to its flexibility and give.
+We rated the Natural 11 Mattress a 7 out of 10 on the firmness scale due to its flexibility and give.
 This isn't a particularly plush mattress, so some side sleepers might prefer thicker cushioning (such as the Nectar Classic at #1.)
 We think this mattress is best for back sleepers and side sleepers who don't like to sink into the bed.

 As a bouncy mattress, we weren't expecting much motion isolation, but the Nolah Natural 11 surprised us by absorbing most movement.
-The temperature regulation is also excellent, for hot sleepers looking for a naturally cooler solution to the Cocoon by Sealy Chill at #4.
+The temperature regulation is also excellent for hot sleepers looking for a naturally cooler solution to the Cocoon by Sealy Chill (#4).
 The edge support was a mixed bag: the sides were comfortably sturdy, but there was a lot of sink at the foot of the bed.

-The Nolah Natural 11 is competitive for an eco-friendly mattress, but that doesn't exactly mean it's cheap.
-In the evergreen Nolah mattress sale a queen size Natural 11will set you back $1,364 (was $2,099) and comes with a 120-night trial and a lifetime warranty.
-However, latex is known for its durability, so this investment mattress might see you all the way through your college course, PhD and still be comfortable when you enter the job market.
+The Nolah Natural 11 is competitive for an eco-friendly mattress, but that doesn't mean it's cheap.
+Nolah mattress sales can knock the price of a twin XL Natural 11 to as low as $1,100.
+However, latex is known for its durability, so this investment mattress could last you from undergrad to your PhD – and still be comfortable by the time you enter the job market.

 How we test the best mattresses for college students